fbraem/kwai/frontend/docs/index.md

 [npm](https://www.npmjs.com/) is used as packaging and dependency management tool.
 Make sure it is available.

-Use npm to install all dependencies:
+Make `frontend` the current directory and use npm to install all dependencies:

 `npm install`

+[Task](https://taskfile.dev/) is used as runner and build tool.

 ### Configuration